 - Pull levers to lift ladle stoppers and to allow molten steel to flow into ingot molds to specified heights.

-These are the skills Metal Pourers and Casters say are the most useful in their careers:
+Below is a list of the skills most Metal Pourers and Casters say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.